Friday, March 26, 2010

-We were discussing the virtues of a good baseball coach with a group of friends and the topic got a little heated.
+We were discussing the virtues of a good baseball coach high school and up, with a group of friends a while back and the topic got a little heated.
 Our definition of a good coach is one that is:

 A good coach should always teach and never assume that his players know the game.
 No matter how many years a players has played, there's always something new to learn.
 A great coach has to be a student and a teacher at the same time.
 He must keep in touch with new practice techniques and better ways to hone his players skills.